 Are you a business?
 Check out BusinessRecycling.com.au

-Each year in Australia around 1.25 million mattresses are sent to landfill and each mattresses takes up 0.75 cubic metres of space in landfill.
+Each year in Australia around 1.6 to 1.8 million mattresses are sent to landfill and each mattresses takes up 0.75 cubic metres of space in landfill.
 By recycling mattresses these large waste items can be diverted from landfill and their components, such as wood, foam and springs recycled into a number of products.
 It can also help reduce waste handling and landfill costs.
 Additionally, mattresses in good condition can be cleaned and donated to charitable organisations helping them to provide affordable bedding.

 Soft Landing is a national social enterprise operating across NSW, ACT, VIC and WA.
 They divert waste mattresses from landfill and recover the components to recycle.